Get there: More > Administration > Acquisitions

 If you choose 'Plan by MONTHS' you will see the budgeted amount broken down by months:

-To hide some of the columns you can click the 'hide' link to the right (or below as in the screenshot above) the dates.
-To add more columns you can click the 'Show a column' link found below the 'Fund Remaining' heading.
+To hide some of the columns you can click the minus sign (-) to the right (or below as in the screenshot above) the dates.
+To add more columns you can click the plus sign (+) found above the 'Auto-fill row' buttons.

 From here you can plan your budget spending by manually entering values or by clicking the 'Auto-fill row' button.
 If you choose to auto-fill the form the system will try to divide the amount accordingly, you may have to make some edits to split things more accurately.